-The Nevada Real Estate Sales Pre-Licensing Education Program content is delivered to students through distance education in a couple different ways:
+The Nevada Real Estate Sales Pre-Licensing Education Program content is delivered to students through distance education:

-- Asynchronous Online ("Online") Self-paced internet courses that students access at any time from the student dashboard.
-Students are separated from the instructor by both distance and time. - Synchronous Livestream ("Livestream") Internet courses administered synchronously through a WebEx platform, allowing students to take courses remotely in real-time in a virtual classroom setting.
-Students are separated from the instructor (and classmates) by distance only, not time.
+Asynchronous Online - ("Online") Self-paced internet courses that students access at any time from the student dashboard.
+Students are separated from the instructor by both distance and time.